 There is even a number of festivals held here too, such as the Three Kings Festival in January, the Vieques Cultural Festival in June, and the Festival De La Arepa in August and September.
 These are wonderful experiences if you happen to be visiting at the right time.

 A collection of 12 wonderful beaches is spread out along the shore, providing different activities and relaxation opportunities, so there is sure to be something for everyone.

 A dense portion of rainforest allows you to explore the wilder, yet equally beautiful side of the island, looking at incredible selections on plant and animal life.

 Caves and archaeological sites even provide a different type of entertainment.
 You can trek to some of those already found, like the San Antonio De La Tuna Ruins, or hope to stumble across something new and turn your vacation into a scene out of an Indiana Jones movie.

 Rincon is a municipality, located in a valley on the west coast of the main island.
-It is best known for its wonderful collection of 53 Caribbean and surfing-style beaches.
+It is best known for its wonderful collection of 53 the Caribbean and surfing-style beaches.

 Domes beach was even the site of the 1968 World Surfing Championships.
 Since then, top level surfers have regularly visited, either participating in competitions or honing their skills.

 Meanwhile, an incredible collection of bars and restaurants lines the seafront, catering to all manner of tastes and budgets.
-This gives you the chance to unwind with a drink or meal of an evening, while watching some of the most beautiful sunsets you will find anywhere in Puerto Rico.
+This gives you the chance to unwind with a drink or meal of an evening while watching some of the most beautiful sunsets you will find anywhere in Puerto Rico.

 While the majority of the attractions here revolve around the water, there are some options on land too, to help you break your trip up a little.
 One such example is the Punta Higuero Lighthouse.

 Originally built in 1892, the historic lighthouse was rebuilt 30 years later.
-Having now stood in its current condition for 100 years, it is a fabulous place to take in some of the history of the area with one of its most impressive feats of engineering.
+Having now stood in its current condition for 100 years, it is a fabulous place to take in some of the histories of the area with one of its most impressive feats of engineering.

-- You’re an experienced surfer, or you want to watch or participate in a surfing competition; you love beautiful sunsets, historic lighthouses, or water sports.
+Stay In Rincon If you’re an experienced surfer, or you want to watch or participate in a surfing competition; you love beautiful sunsets, historic lighthouses, or water sports.

 In recent years, the city has experienced incredible growth, especially in the downtown area.
 High-end hotel resorts, bars, restaurants, and shops cater to your every need, both day and night.